DETAILED ACTION

 Wagner is silent to wherein the liquid handler is configured to draw samples of approximately 50 microliters or smaller from the plurality of solution components.

 Claim 4 is rejected under 35 U.S.C.
-103 as being unpatentable over Wagner, et. al. ("The evolution of Materials Acceleration Platforms: toward the laboratory of the future with AMANDA" citations made with respect to attached copy) in view of Whitacre, et. al. (US 20180188279 A1).
+103 as being unpatentable over Wagner, et. al. ("The evolution of Materials Acceleration Platforms: toward the laboratory of the future with AMANDA" citations made with respect to attached copy) as applied to claim 1 in further view of Whitacre, et. al. (US 20180188279 A1).

-Regarding claim 4, Wagner teaches the limitations as applied to claim 1 (see above).
+Regarding claim 4, modified Wagner teaches the limitations as applied to claim 1 (see above).
 Wagner additionally the platform is able to shake to mix the combined stock solution (pg.
 16435, col. 2, par.
 02).

 Wagener is silent to wherein the liquid handler is configured to mix the components within the liquid handler to prepare the one or more ink formulations.